NAIA competitive dance championship

 The NAIA competitive dance championship is an annual competition hosted by the National Association of Intercollegiate Athletics to determine the national champion of collegiate team competitive dance among its members in the United States.

 The inaugural event was held in 2017.
 Each year, it is held concurrently and at the same venue as the NAIA competitive cheer championship.

-St. Ambrose have been the most successful program, with four titles.
+St. Ambrose have been the most successful program, with five titles.

-The reigning national champions are Midland, who won their third national title in 2025.
+The reigning national champions are St. Ambrose, who won their fifth national title in 2026.